dfsantamaria/OASIS/README.md

                          ])

    where:
+   - "MyAgent" is the entity name of the agent.
    - "MyAgentBehavior" is the entity name of the behavior.
    - "MyAgentGoal" is the entity name of the goal.
    - "MyAgentTask" is the entity name of the task.